ant-louis/big-data-platform/assignment-3-784915/reports/Assignment-3-Report.md

 #### Results of the analytics
 The results of the analytics can be found in the file *code/client/result_analytics.log*.
-It shows the messages concerning the windowing function and the statistics one.
+It shows the result messages of both the *MyProcessWindowFunction* and the *GlobalStatisticsFunction*.
 These two can be differentiated by the field "Message Type" in the received *.json* files.
+The message type is set to "WindowStreamingAnalytics" for the result of *MyProcessWindowFunction*, and to "GlobalStreamingAnalytics" for the result of *GlobalStatisticsFunction*.
+In addition, this *.log* file also contains messages of the type "DeserializationError", which happens when an input line has not been deserialized properly (see next point for further explanations).

 ### 4. Presentation of the tests and management of wrong data